-'Tis the season for impatiently untangling Christmas tree lights and hanging them on the tree.
+'Tis the season for impatiently untangling Christmas tree lights and hanging them on the tree – whether it be an artificial Christmas tree or a real one.
 We've just tried out a well-known TikTok hack to see which technique really is the winner: vertical or horizontal.

 Wow what a difference this made!
 Thank you @mrsclarehoops ! 🎄 ##HolidayVibes ##christmas ##holidaydecor ##homedecor ##decortips ##IntroVideo ##hometips♬ O, Christmas Tree - Christmas (opens in new tab)